East Coast Railway Infrastructure Protection Projects ECRIPP

 -

-Five key locations, termed coastal cell areas along a 65 km route have been identified and assessed as being particularly exposed to coastal erosion and climate change effects on exiting rail infrastructure.
+Through previous studies conducted by IÉ, five key locations (termed coastal cell areas) along a 65km route have been identified and assessed as particularly vulnerable to coastal erosion and climate change effects on existing rail infrastructure.

 -

-Some sections of the coastal railway south of Dublin to Wicklow are more vulnerable than other sections to the impacts of coastal erosion that is expected to increase both in frequency and severity in future years as a result of climate change.
+Some sections of the coastal railway between Dublin to Wicklow are more vulnerable than other sections to the impacts of coastal erosion that is expected to increase both in frequency and severity in future years as a result of climate change.

-These five coastal cell areas have been assessed as they have experienced recent incursions to such levels that existing railway infrastructure is at risk of coastal erosion due to climate change.
+These five key locations have been assessed as they have experienced recent incursions to such levels that existing railway infrastructure is at risk of disruption due to coastal erosion or wave overtopping due to climate change.

 -